LIMS Requirements Checklist 2026 — A Practical Guide for Labs

 LIMS Requirements at a Glance:

-• User Requirements (URS): Define what users need the LIMS to do.
+• User Requirements (URS): Define what users at every level need the LIMS to do.

-• Functional Requirements: Document how the system will meet those needs.
+• Functional Requirements: Document how the system will meet those needs - sample management, workflow automation, and reporting.

-• System Requirements: Specify hardware, integrations, and performance criteria.
+• System Requirements: Specify deployment model, integrations, and performance criteria.

-• Compliance: Ensure the system supports ISO, GMP, and FDA 21 CFR Part 11.
+• Regulatory Compliance: Confirm the system supports the standards relevant to your lab - ISO, GMP, or FDA 21 CFR Part 11.

 • Validation: Plan for testing and documentation before deployment.